ACM40960/project-distracted_driver_detection/README.md

 The project is released under the **MIT License**, which permits reuse, modification, and distribution with attribution.
 - **Code:** Freely available under MIT License for academic and research purposes.
 - **Dataset:** The images used are derived from the *State Farm Distracted Driver Detection* dataset on Kaggle and are bound by Kaggle’s original licensing and usage terms.
-Redistribution of the raw dataset is not allowed.
 - **Models and Outputs:** Trained weights and model artefacts can be shared under the same conditions, provided the dataset licensing terms are respected.

 ---